-If your home was recently sold in a foreclosure sale, but you haven’t yet moved out (or if you’re currently going through a foreclosure), you may want to know what happens next.
+If your home was recently sold in a foreclosure sale, but you haven’t yet moved out (or if you’re currently going through a foreclosure), you might want to know what happens next.
 Some homeowners quickly leave the home after the home is sold.
-However, depending on your circumstances and your state’s laws, you may have other options to either stay in the home for a longer period of time, get money to move out sooner, or even buy back the home.
+However, depending on your circumstances and your state’s laws, you might have other options to either stay in the home for a longer period of time, get money to move out sooner, or even buy back the home.

-In some cases, you may be able to remain in the home as a tenant after the foreclosure sale.
-For example, Freddie Mac offers a program that allows recently foreclosed homeowners to rent their home on a month-to-month basis until they can find a new place to live or the home is sold.
+In some cases, you might be able to remain in the home as a tenant after the foreclosure sale.
+For example, Freddie Mac offers a program that allows recently foreclosed homeowners to rent their home on a month-to-month basis, if Freddie Mac acquires the property as a result of foreclosure.
 (You can learn more about this program, called the Freddie Mac REO Rental Initiative, at the Freddie Mac website.
-If you want to find out if Freddie Mac owns your loan, go to www.freddiemac.com/mymortgage or call 1-800-Freddie.)
+If you want to find out if Freddie Mac owns your loan, go to www.freddiemac.com/mymortgage or call 800-Freddie.)

 If you don’t move out after the purchaser gets title to the home (typically either after the sale or after the redemption period), the new owner (often the foreclosing party) will start eviction proceedings to remove you from the property.
 The length and procedures for the eviction process varies from state to state.
-In some cases, the foreclosing party can include the eviction as part of the foreclosure action (depending on your state's law and the circumstances of your case), while in other instances, it will have to file a separate eviction action with the court.
+In some cases, the foreclosing party can include the eviction as part of the foreclosure action—depending on your state's law and the circumstances of your case—while in other instances, it will have to file a separate eviction action with the court.

-To avoid having to complete an eviction, the purchaser may offer you a “cash for keys” deal.
+To avoid having to complete an eviction, the purchaser might offer you a “cash for keys” deal.
 With this arrangement, you agree to leave the home by a certain date, and in good condition.
 In exchange, the purchaser gives you a specified amount of cash to help pay for your relocation costs.

-You can request a cash for keys agreement if the purchaser doesn’t offer you one.
+You can request a cash-for-keys agreement if the purchaser doesn’t offer you one.